 - 14. Review all configuration settings.
-After confirming, the following actions take place one at a time across all hosts until configurations are complete: - If applicable, create a Citrix Virtual Apps and Desktops catalog - Create VMs on a host's hypervisor using the machine template - Create BDM partitions, if specified - Create a write cache disk of the specified size - Create Citrix Provisioning target devices then assign the selected virtual disk to those devices - Add the target devices to the selected provisioning collection - Add the VMs to the Citrix Virtual Apps and Desktops catalog - Boot each VM to format the newly created write cache disk
+After confirming, the following actions take place one at a time across all hosts until configurations are complete: - If applicable, create a Citrix Virtual Apps and Desktops catalog - Create VMs on a host's hypervisor using the machine template - Create BDM partitions, if specified - If using a Streamed with Personal vDisk Catalog, create a Personal vDisk, then attach the Personal vDisk to the VM - Create a write cache disk of the specified size - Create Citrix Provisioning target devices then assign the selected virtual disk to those devices - Add the target devices to the selected provisioning collection - Add the VMs to the Citrix Virtual Apps and Desktops catalog - Boot each VM to format the newly created write cache disk vDisks can be updated and reassigned to a target device that uses personal vDisks.
+However, the base disk must be of the same operating system and must have the machine SID.
+To update and reassign a virtual disk, copy the target device's currently assigned base virtual disk image.
+Update the image to include new Citrix Provisioning software and drivers.
+Reassign the updated virtual disk to the target device.
+To reassign the virtual disk, use the vDisk Properties Assign vDisk dialog on the console.